RayhanTabase/vet_clinic/README.md

-# Animal database
+# Animal Clinic
-> This repository includes files with plain SQL that can be used to recreate a database for animals
+> This repository contains files for generating an animal clinic database with SQL

 ## Getting Started